 Otter Creek has an activity for almost everyone.
 The cold, clear water of this large reservoir offers year-round fishing for rainbow trout.
 For wildlife watchers, numerous waterfowl, raptors, deer, antelope, and elk abound.
 If you’re an ATV rider, you’ll want to try the Paiute ATV trail, which can be accessed from here.
 The primary activities are fishing and boating although it also serves as a regional staging site for extended and day trips into the surrounding National Forest, Utah State Lands and BLM managed lands by horse, foot, and vehicle.

 The Richfield Field Office manages day use facilities, dispersed and primitive camping facilities, and fishing access to the Reservoir at Fisherman’s Beach, Tamarisk Point, and South Point along the west side of the reservoir.
-There is no water and only a few picnic tables and pit toilets.
+There is no potable water but picnic tables and pit toilets are available.

 For more information, please contact: